tanmaycodes13/Terraform-EKS-Aurva/README.md

 Modules -> iam , launch_template

-Both the modules in eks folder
+Both the modules are being used in eks section

 ```
 cd eks